- Genre: supernatural haunted-house horror.

 Sophia grabbed a flashlight, her breath coming in shallow gasps.
 “We can’t leave now.
 We must put her spirit to rest, or she’ll never leave us alone.”
 Deep down, she felt a certain responsibility.
 It was as if the house demanded a resolution to a decades-old torment.

 A sudden gust slammed the door behind them, plunging them into darkness.
-The flashlight sputtered, and in those strobe-like flashes, the sisters saw her—a pale figure in the corner, eyes glowing with rage.
+The flashlight sputtered, and in those strobe-like flashes, the sisters saw her: a pale figure in the corner, eyes glowing with rage.
 She wore the dress from the old photographs, now torn and stained with time.
-Her thin lips curled into a hateful sneer.

 Breaking the Curse